4C Strategies>News>‘Permacrisis’ is the word of 2022. What does this tell us about the state of crisis management?

 Discover how you can build your risk, business continuity and crisis management capability with our expert services.
 Learn more about what 4C Strategies can offer your incident and crisis response.

-When the cultural zeitgeist is so clearly defined by reaction to crises and instability, some part of our response process must be wrong.
+When the cultural zeitgeist is so clearly defined by reaction to crises and instability, some part of our response process must be lacking.

 Rather than lament the state of things, though, we must take this as a sign: A marker that our current crisis management is failing us.